AkiraK92/MQBSCapstoneProject/README.md

 # MQBSCapstoneProject
-This is a repository storing R script and report on MQBS Capstone Project
+This is a repository storing R scripts and report for the MQBS Capstone Project
+Cohort: Semester 1 2021